Skip to main content

 tip

-Try to update or remove objects in test bucket using proxy and see how changes are replicated to storage two.
+Try to update or remove objects in the test bucket by using the proxy and see how changes are replicated to storage two.

-Step 4: Switch from storage one to two
+Step 4: Switch from storage one to storage two

-• Storage one is set as Main making Proxy forward all requests to it.
+• Storage one is set as Main, which makes Proxy forward all requests to it.

-• Bucket replication is enabled for bucket test from storage one to two.
+• Bucket replication is enabled for the bucket test, and replication is occurring from storage one to two.

-• During replication, all existing bucket data was copied to storage two as initial migration phase.
+• During replication, all existing bucket data was copied to storage two as the initial migration phase.

-To migrate from storage one to two the replicated bucket must be "switched".
-After the switch, proxy will redirect all requests for bucket test to storage two and migraion will be completed.
+To migrate from storage one to storage two, the replicated bucket must be "switched".
+After the switch, the proxy redirects all requests for the bucket test to storage two and migration is then completed.

 note

-This guide covers switch with downtime window.
-For other available strategies please read S3 migration blog post.
+This guide covers switch with a downtime window.
+For other available strategies, see S3 migration blog post.

-Previous call to chorctl repl shows that replication does not have switch enabled (see column HAS_SWITCH).
+A previous call to chorctl repl shows that replication does not have switch enabled (see the column HAS_SWITCH).

 $ chorctl repl